dmapper/derby-tutorials/derby4.md

 }
 ```

-The component has predetermined functions which are called at certain points, that is, create, init and destroy.
+The component has predetermined functions which are called at certain points, that is, create and init.
+Also there is a 'destroy'-event.
+It's also useful.

 ### init()